"[Casey] is an astute observer of the ruses as well as the private confrontations that govern our behavior." –The Washington Post Book World

 "A major novelist at the top of his form, Casey captures not only the texture of individual lives, but the shape and momentum of all lives that begin with the best intentions, then stray off course. . . .
 A wise and forgiving book as well as an entertaining one." –Chicago Tribune

 John Casey was born in 1939 in Worcester, Massachusetts, and educated at Harvard College, Harvard Law School, and the University of Iowa.
 His novel Spartina won the National Book Award in 1989.
-He lives with his wife in Charlottesville, Virginia,… More about John Casey
+He lives with his wife in Charlottesville, Virginia, where he… More about John Casey